ElrikGroupCo/docs-flightsayer/flight_status.md

 # Flightsayer Flights API

-Flightsayer's flights API allows consumers to view the flight status for specific flights and to subscribe to push notifications to track when flight status changes.
+Flightsayer's flights API allows consumers to view the flight status for specific flights.

-The api lives at `api.flightsayer.com`, so to obtain flightstatus for flight `9K1037BOSSLK1606102040`, do:
+The api lives at `https://api.flightsayer.com`, so to obtain flightstatus for flight `9K1037BOSSLK1606102040`, do:

 ```
 #!curl